 These cases emanate from the scandal at the Amherst drug lab and are before me on the defendants' motions to dismiss their indictments, to withdraw guilty pleas, and/or for a new trial, pursuant to Mass.
 R. Crim.
-P. 30(b).2 The defendants were convicted in Hampden Superior Court between May of 2006 and September of 2014 of drug offenses based on substances tested, mostly by chemist Sonja Farak, at the Amherst drug lab.
+P. 30(b).
+The defendants were convicted in Hampden Superior Court between May of 2006 and September of 2014 of drug offenses based on substances tested, mostly by chemist Sonja Farak, at the Amherst drug lab.

-Following news in January 2013 that Farak was being prosecuted by the Attorney whose drug analysis certificates had been issued by Farak moved for post-conviction discovery
+Following news in January 2013 that Farak was being prosecuted by the Attorney General's Office (AGO) on charges of drug theft and tampering at the lab, many defendants whose drug analysis certificates had been issued by Farak moved for post-conviction discovery